 None of the Federal Reserve Banks were open for business when Strong became the chief executive officer of the New York Bank.
-McAdoo, who had committed to opening the individual Banks before October 1st, had been preoccupied with a series of internal squabbles within the Board, ranging in and the Treasury to questions concerning appropriate quarters for Board members [McAdoo 1931, pp. 285-6].
+McAdoo, who had committed to opening the individual Banks before October 1st, had been preoccupied with a series of internal squabbles within the Board, ranging in substance from a philosophical dispute about the relationship between the Board and the Treasury to questions concerning appropriate quarters for Board members [McAdoo 1931, pp. 285-6].
 Once Strong assumed his position in New York, McAdoo faced the most formidable obstacle to opening the banks.

-The Wall Street Journal reported on September 14th that the success of the New York City note sale led the 'Forgan Committee' to reduce the size of the proposed gold pool to \$100 million.
+22 The Wall Street Journal reported on September 14th that the success of the New York City note sale led the 'Forgan Committee' to reduce the size of the proposed gold pool to \$100 million.

 As a private banker, Strong had taken an active roll in the formation of the gold pool because he believed that only gold could insure U.S. credit worthiness in Europe [Chandler, p.58].
 As a central banker, Strong believed that the Federal Reserve Banks should hold far more gold than required by law.
-Chandler [p.83] quotes Strong as saying: "We need an immense safety factor beyond the legal minimum and it is for this reason that I have been so urgent about accumulating gold."
-Strong also wanted to make the dollar "an international currency by [creating] confidence in the redeemability of dollars in gold at all times [Chandler, p.84]."
+Chandler [p.83] quotes Strong as saying: "We need an immense safety factor beyond the legal minimum and it is for this reason that I have been so urgent about accumulating gold."23 Strong also wanted to make the dollar "an international currency by [creating] confidence in the redeemability of dollars in gold at all times [Chandler, p.84]."